 We evaluated elliptical machines based on comparing product specifications and analyzing user experiences.
 As we tested equipment in our lab, we asked our testing panel for perspective in six categories – console, pedals, handrails, stride, stability and price.
 We also asked our reviewers to evaluate preset workouts, resistance, incline, fans and displays.

 “Is your goal to build muscle?
 Lose weight?
 Prepare for a specific sport?
 Rehabilitate an injury?
-The machine you choose,” said exercise physiologist Tom Holland [not to be confused with Spider-man Tom Holland], “should reflect your goals.”
+The machine you choose,” said exercise physiologist Tom Holland, “should reflect your goals.”
+Holland, author of Beat the Gym, is a nationally-acclaimed lifestyle and fitness expert, chief fitness advisor for Nautilus.

 The American College of Sports Medicine recommends participating in moderate-intensity aerobic activity for a minimum of 30 minutes, five days per week.
 Treadmills and elliptical machines both offer a safe and easy way to raise your heart rate in the comfort of your home, but elliptical machines have a few significant benefits, especially for beginning-level runners.